Temperance movement: 1960s–present

 The temperance movement still exists in many parts of the world, but it is generally less politically influential than it was in the early 20th century.
 Its efforts today include disseminating research regarding alcohol and health, in addition to its effects on society and the family unit.

 The addition of warning labels on alcoholic beverages is supported by organizations of the temperance movement, such as the WCTU.

 Prominent temperance organizations active today include the World Woman's Christian Temperance Union, Mothers Against Drunk Driving, Alcohol Justice, International Blue Cross, Independent Order of Rechabites, and International Organisation of Good Templars.

 The Allegheny Wesleyan Methodist Connection, a Methodist denomination in the conservative holiness movement, as well as the Salvation Army, for example, are Christian Churches that continue to require that their members refrain from drinking alcohol as well as smoking, taking illegal drugs, and gambling.

-In youth culture in the 1990s, temperance was an important part of the straight edge scene, which stresses abstinence from other drugs.
+In youth culture in the 1990s, temperance was an important part of the straight edge scene, which stresses abstinence from other drugs, and is heavily linked with US hardcore punk music TT13 is a more recent, international movement focused on a drug-free lifestyle rather than on a particular music scene or genre.

 Mr Fitzpatrick's in Lancashire, England is thought to be the oldest temperance bars and other such establishments have become popular in recent times.

 In various parts of the world, voters continue to advocate for alcohol prohibition.
 For example, in 2016, many women in the Indian state of Tamil Nadu blamed alcohol for societal ills, such as domestic violence, and thus took to the polls to elect a pro-prohibition leader.
 Their effort succeeded and when Jayaram Jayalalithaa was voted in, she shut down five hundred liquor shops on her first day in office.
 In 2017, women agitated for temperance and the prohibition of alcohol in the state of Bihar; they campaigned for the election of Nitish Kumar, who upon the request of women, pledged that he would prohibit alcohol.
 Since signing prohibition legislation, "Murders and gang robberies are down almost 20 percent from a year earlier, and riots by 13 percent.
 Fatal traffic accidents fell by 10 percent."